-the new AIX journaled filesystem, jfs2,

-the standard remote filesystem access protocol, nfs (V3);

-the High Sierra filesystem for CD-ROM drives, cdrfsisofs.

-The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
+- the AIX journaled file system, jfs2, - the standard remote file system access protocol, nfs (V3); - the High Sierra file system for CD-ROM drives, cdrfs, - the DVD-ROM file system, udfs. - The process file system, procfs (/proc), provides access to the process image of each process on the machine as if the process were a "file".
 Process access decisions are enforced by DAC attributes inferred from the underlying process' DAC attributes.